Single-use plastic levies place taxes on items like plastic bags, bottles and food packaging to deter their use.

 MORE INFORMATION: See UNEP Report, page 65

-Placing a tax or levy on SUPs can quickly direct businesses to seek alternatives, for example a levy (visible on payment) on single-use coffee cups to create demand for reuse systems - an approach with proven effectiveness for single-use plastic bags and increasingly for cups.
+Placing a tax or levy on SUPs can quickly direct businesses to seek alternatives.
+A levy (visible on payment) on single-use coffee cups, for example, will create a demand for reusable ones, an approach proven successful for single-use plastic bags.

 The Berkeley, CA City Council unanimously passed an ordinance focused on reducing waste and limiting single-use plastic on Tuesday, Jan.
 22. The Single-Use Foodware and Litter Reduction Ordinance will be fully implemented by January 1, 2022.
 A phase-in plan began Jan.
 1, 2020.
 For more information: https://www.plasticpollutioncoalition.org/pft/2019/1/24/berkeley-ca-passes-groundbreaking-policy-to-reduce-single-use-foodware

 In October 2011, Wales was the first country in the United Kingdom to introduce a mandatory charge on all carrier bags, regardless of their material, in order to curb their consumption beyond what had been achieved through a voluntary agreement with supermarkets.
 The charge applies to single-use bags made fully or mainly from plastic, paper and plant-based starch which are not intended for multiple reuse.
 The charge has successfully contributed to curb carrier bag consumption, which has been estimated to drop by 71% between 2011 and 2014.